dayarik111-glitch/it-helpdesk-homelab/README.md

 ---

 ### Step 9: User Login Attempt
+User was prompted to change password, confirming policy enforcement.
 User attempts to log in with updated credentials.

 ![Login Attempt](screenshots/09-user-login.png)

 ---

 ### Step 10: Successful Login
-User successfully logs in and regains access.
+User successfully authenticated with the new credentials and regained access to the system.

 ![Successful Login](screenshots/10-successful-login.png)